 An employee's request to withdraw time from the Pool more than once during a fiscal year will be reviewed by the Pool Administrator on the facts and documentation submitted specific to the necessity for the multiple requests.
-The facts and documentation supporting the request will be submitted to the Human Resources Committee and the Chief

-Justice before a final decision is made to grant or deny the additional withdrawal of time.
+The facts and documentation supporting the request will be submitted to Human Resources and the Chief Justice before a final decision is made to grant or deny the additional withdrawal of time.